notofonts/noto-docs/src/descriptions/NotoSansChakma.md

-Noto Sans Chakma is a sans serif design for texts in the Chakma script.
+Noto Sans Chakma is a unmodulated (“sans serif”) design for texts in the Chakma script.
 It contains 212 glyphs, 12 OpenType features, and supports 97 characters.